ballerina-platform/ballerina-lang/stdlib/email/src/main/ballerina/src/email/Module.md

-This module contains functions to perform email operations such as sending and reading emails using SMTP, POP3, and IMAP4 protocols.
+This module contains functions to perform email operations such as sending and reading emails using the SMTP, POP3, and IMAP4 protocols.

 ### Client